the practice balance shape

 Treating each client as an individual, the homeopath will ask in detail about the presenting complaint taking into account lifestyle, eating habits, mental health and medical history.
 The practitioner takes particular notice of the unique symptom picture of the client as this helps in determining the appropriate homeopathic prescription.
 Your prescription will be prescribed in low doses in either pillules or drop dose form.
 Homeopathy is used to treat acute and chronic conditions and is prescribed in conjunction with a full naturopathic consultation.

-The Practice Student Clinic has Therapeutic Goods Association (TGA) approved Body Composition Analysis equipment.
-This simple to use equipment, accurately measures body mass index, muscle mass, body fat, hydration levels and other important biomarkers.
+The Practice Wellbeing Centre has Therapeutic Goods Association-approved body composition analysis equipment.
+This easy-to-use equipment accurately measures body mass index, muscle mass, body fat, hydration levels and other important biomarkers.
 This testing is most commonly used for clients with a focus on weight loss or gain, obtaining peak physical performance, managing chronic disease risk and managing health proactively.

-Body Composition analysis takes 15 minutes and is best used in conjunction with a full complementary medicine consultation where the practitioner can explain results and help you to achieve your health goals.
+Body composition analysis takes just 15 minutes and is best used in conjunction with a full complementary medicine consultation where the practitioner can explain results and help you to achieve your health goals.

 X